 - If you require access over a park or municipal reserve parcel as part of construction you must first obtain permission to cross a public reserve.

 - If you need to work on a Sunday or a statutory holiday, you must first obtain permission to work from the Town of Canmore.
-Submit this form pdf Request for Permission to Work Sundays and Holidays (112 KB)
+Submit this form

 - If you wish to make an amendment to your building permit, please submit the proposed revisions and supporting information to Planning and Development at the Civic Centre.
 Please note that additional fees are due if the amendment is submitted after the building permit has been granted.
 Until such time as the amendment is approved, no work other than that detailed in your existing permit and drawings is permitted.